adhamalhossary/heart_failure_prediction_on_azure/README.md

 ### Results

 We use the RunDetails Widget to get the details of the AutoML experiment.
-Below is a screen shot of the RunDetails Widget:
+Below is a screen shot of the RunDetails Widget showing the details of the child runs.
+It also shows that the best model was a Voting Ensemble model:

 ![automl_rundetails](https://github.com/adhamalhossary/heart_failure_prediction_on_azure/blob/main/images/automl_rundetails.png)

-Below is a screenshot of the parameters of the Voting Ensemble model
+Below is a screenshot of the parameters of the Voting Ensemble model:

 ![best_model](https://github.com/adhamalhossary/heart_failure_prediction_on_azure/blob/main/images/best_model.png)